ForLearningAtJob4J/ForLearningAtJob4J/README.md

 In all projects I work with postgreSQL (just for example, it is not a restriction of the only one RDBMS i can use)

-Finished small project front + restful back with auth (without Spring.
+Finished small SPA project for GTD, front + restful back with auth (without Spring.
 Only hardcore)

 https://github.com/ForLearningAtJob4J/job4j_todo

-Another project - hh like web server with auth.
+Another project - web application with auth.

 https://github.com/ForLearningAtJob4J/job4j_dreamjob

 CLI grabber utility with http web server.
 It gets vacancies from sql.ru

 https://github.com/ForLearningAtJob4J/job4j_grabber

 <!--